Mitigating the barren plateau problem in linear optics: Bosonic and fermionic linear optics

 which is because $k_\mu$ are simply the indices for which $m_{k_\mu} = 1$, which therefore allows us to rewrite this in terms of the matrix $u[\mathbf{m}|\mathbf{n}]$ as defined in Eq.~\eqref{eq:app_transition_amplitude} in the fermionic case.
 Therefore, the entangled photonic state gives rise to fermionic statistics.

 The success probability of producing the fermionic resource state of Eq.~\eqref{eq:fermionic_photons} with linear optics alone is upper bounded by $1/9$.
 This is because for the smallest non-trivial example of $n = 2$ fermions a single CNOT gate is required to produce the state which has a probability of $1/9$ with linear optics and postselection, see Sec.~\ref{sec:fermion_sampling} for this example.
-For larger $n$, we require $O(n^4)$ CNOT gates, reducing the probability.
+For larger $n$, more CNOTs are required, reducing the probability.
 In the supplementary material of Ref.~\cite{Matthews_2013} a three-fermion example is shown.